-A lot of research was done in the last years concerning mechanism which this pathogen is using to invade into the host and was found that L. monocytogenes is replicated rapidly in the cytosol of host cells like macrophages and lymphocytes (4).
+A lot of research was done in recent years concerning the mechanism which this pathogen is using to invade the host, and was found that L. monocytogenes is replicated rapidly in the cytosol of host cells like macrophages and lymphocytes (4).

 Today’s major problem is a change in food consumption patterns and the increased demand for longer shelf life.
-An increasing variety of food products and the trend for “readyto- eat” and “ready-to-cook” products are some of the reasons for such problems as well as longer storage at cool temperatures (4–8 °C).
-New preparation technologies, like “Cook&Chill” and “sous vide” and new processes to extend shelf life have led to increasing problems with Listeria.
+An increasing variety of food products and the trend for “ready-to-eat” and “ready-to-cook” products are some of the reasons for such problems, as well as longer storage at cool temperatures (4–8 °C).
+Preparation technologies, like “Cook Chill”, “sous-vide”, and other new processes to extend shelf life have led to increasing problems with Listeria.

-Listeria monocytogenes is a Gram-positive, non spore forming, rod-shaped flagellate (see figure 2).
+Listeria monocytogenes is a Gram-positive, non-spore forming, rod-shaped flagellate (Figure 2).
 It is an ubiquitous organism, it exists in plants, soil and the guts of birds, fish, shellfish and some mammals, including humans.
 Some studies suggest that 1-10% of humans may be intestinal carriers of L. monocytogenes.
 Special risk materials are raw or processed meat, raw milk products, raw or smoked fish, ready prepared salad and long stored vacuum packed food.